10 Years of Headframe

 Historically, the High Ore served another purpose too.

 Working with the Kelley, both mines pumped ground water out of the mines at rates of around 5,000 gallons per minute.
-Because most of the underground workings were interconnected, not every mine needed to pump water out itself, relying on larger mines like the Kelley and the High Ore to do the work.
+Because most of the underground workings were interconnected, not every mine needed to pump water out itself.
+Instead, they relied on larger mines like the Kelley and the High Ore to do the work.
 It was necessary work to allow miners to reach deeper veins.

 Studies of the High Ore Mine found, “large high-grade ore as deep as 2,800 feet.”